Records manager

 The subject of your first degree isn't particularly relevant, and records managers come from a range of backgrounds, including archives management, financial and retail management, scientific research and the civil service.

-Competition for places on a postgraduate course is fierce and you'll normally need a good honours degree and previous work experience.
-Courses lead to a nine-month postgraduate diploma, the minimum requirement for employment as a professional records manager, or a full one-year Masters degree on completion of a dissertation.
+Competition for places on a postgraduate course is fierce and you'll normally need a good honours degree and some work experience (either paid or voluntary).
+Courses are available at PGCert, PGDip and Masters level.

 Most courses are combined archives and records management programmes.
 Part-time and distance learning options are available at some institutions.
-For a full list of accredited courses, see Careers in Records Management.
+Visit the ARA website for a list of ARA-accredited courses.

 Skills